-As at 31 December 2023, the Company had convertible notes with principal amount of HK\$15,000,000.
-Based on the opinion obtained from the legal advisers of the Company, in view of the on-going legal proceedings mentioned under the paragraphs headed "Contingent Liabilities" and "Legal Proceedings" in this report, the Company maintains the position that all remaining convertible notes of the Company are void and are not capable of converting into shares of the Company.
+As at 31 December 2024, as described in note 32, the Company had 2014 CN and 2024 CN with principal amounts of HK\$15,000,000 and HK\$30,000,000 respectively.
+Based on the opinion obtained from the legal advisers of the Company, in view of the on-going legal proceedings mentioned under the paragraphs headed "Contingent Liabilities" and "Legal Proceedings" in this report, the Company maintains the position that all remaining 2014 CN of the Company are void and are not capable of converting into shares of the Company.